Kontinuation/sedona/docs/archive/tutorial/rdd.md

 	FROM city, superhero
 	WHERE ST_Distance(city.geom, superhero.geom) <= 10;
 	```
-	Find the super heros within 10 miles of each city
+	Find the super heroes within 10 miles of each city

 ## Save to permanent storage